Dan J. Harkey

 The 80/20 Rule:

 The 80/20 rule applies to the sales profession.
 Twenty percent of salespersons develop 80 percent of the sales.
 Conversely, 80 percent of salespeople develop 20 percent of the sales and resulting profits.
-Successful salespersons are willing to do the heavy lifting and do tasks others refuse to do.
+Successful salespersons are willing to do the heavy lifting and take on tasks that others refuse to do.

 80/20 Rule-Example: